keatura/my-ordinary-vault-md/TTRPG/D&D/Velen/Notes (Marion&Armide).md

 - Armide kills a guy to prevent him from shooting Anesidora
 - we continue on
 - find a security room
+- get a shotgun
+- find an elevator
 -